sanditiffin/chef-repo/BOOTSTRAP.md

 All work has been done with Chef 12.0.3 on OS X as the workstation.
 YMMV as regards a different Chef version or different workstation OS, minor modification may prove necessary.
-I recommend using a linux VM as a Chef workstation with the latest chef version installed using the omnibus installer, everything should work as described.
+It would be a good idea to use a linux VM as a Chef workstation with the latest chef version installed using the omnibus installer, then everything should work as described.

 ```
 $ knife --version